osisoft/PI-Interface-Emerson-Syncade-Docs/content/pi-event-frames-interface-manager/batch-settings.md

 ### Remove trailing index from recipe fields (/RTI)

 Remove trailing index from Recipe fields.
 Applicable to Procedure, Unit Procedure and Operation Recipe fields.
 Emerson EVT data source only.

+### Show all Repeat attribute values (/REPEATPARAMS)

+Default setting: `/REPEATPARAMS = false`

+/REPEATPARAMS can be set in the .ini file, from the command line, or by using the PI Event Frames Interface Manager / Batch Setup tab.

+If /REPEATPARAMS is set to **false**, the interface will take *InstructionParameter* with multiple *InstructionParametersInstance* CV values and the event for that *InstructionParameter* will display the last value.

+If /REPEATPARAMS is set to **true**, the interface will take *InstructionParameter* with multiple *InstructionParametersInstance* CV values and create a new *InstructionParameter* by adding either '_' or "-" and a numerical sequence starting at 2.

+#### Use Repeating delimiter (/REPEATDELIMITER) only if /REPEATPARMS = TRUE

+Default setting: `/REPEATDELIMITER = "_"`

+Select the **Show all Repeat attribute values** checkbox to use the repeating delimiter.
+You can select either *Underscore* (Underscore/REPEATDELIMITER = "_") or *Dash* (Dash/REPEATDELIMITER = "-").

 ## Merge settings (Command line parameter settings)